| KARLENE W. GOLLER

 |

-Karlene Goller is a clearance expert with more than 30 years of experience vetting content for publication and distribution via all platforms.
-She provides deadline and long-term strategic counseling to assist news gathering and publishing all forms of content -- nonfiction, fiction and advertising -- to mitigate liability for defamation, invasion of privacy, right of publicity, copyright and trademark infringements.
+Karlene Goller is a clearance expert with more than 30 years of experience vetting content for publication and distribution on all platforms.
+She provides strategic counseling to assist news gathering and publishing of all forms of content -- nonfiction, fiction and advertising -- to mitigate liability for defamation, invasion of privacy, right of publicity, copyright and trademark infringements.

 Karlene is the former Los Angeles Times Vice President, Legal and Deputy General Counsel.
-She was the sole First Amendment and content counsel for the Los Angeles Times Media Group for more than 20 years, responsible for the editorial legal affairs and intellectual property of its digital properties, new media, daily and weekly newspapers, magazines, television and radio broadcasts and cable shows.
+She was the sole First Amendment and content counsel for the Los Angeles Times Media Group for more than 20 years, responsible for the editorial legal affairs and intellectual property of its news operations, digital properties, daily and weekly newspapers, magazines, television and radio broadcasts and cable shows.

-She has extensive experience assisting clients in accessing public records and government and court proceedings and records.
-Karlene defends global for-profit and non-profit media companies, websites, start-ups, journalists, producers, filmmakers, podcasters and authors from prior restraints, pre-publication demands, post-publication cease and desists, subpoenas and retraction demands.
-She is an intellectual property specialist, experienced in licensing content on all platforms via all technologies, distribution agreements and commercial contracts.
+She has extensive experience assisting clients in accessing public records, court records, and both government and judicial proceedings.
+Karlene defends global for-profit and non-profit media companies, start-ups, websites, journalists, producers, filmmakers, podcasters and authors from prior restraints, pre-publication demands, post-publication cease and desists, subpoenas and retraction demands.
+She is an intellectual property specialist, experienced in licensing content on all platforms via all technologies, and in negotiating and drating collaboration MOUs, distribution agreements and commercial contracts.

 NOTABLE CASES (L.A.
 TIMES IN-HOUSE REPRESENTATION)